speveril/cozy/readme.md

 ## Usage

-Just run the Egg shortcut (or .engine/egg.exe).
+Just run the Cozy shortcut (or `.engine/cozy.exe`).
 This will open the launcher/project manager.

+If you want to work on the engine itself, you'll need to have NPM installed; run `npm install` in .engine/resources/app/.

 ## Current technologies